Did you just find out that you’re going to be induced?

 - if you begin dilating,

-- or after 12 hours (whichever comes first).
+- or if 12 hours have passed (whichever comes first).

-Aside from medications, we also have another way to dilate or ripening the cervix.
+Aside from medications, we also have another way to dilate or ripen the cervix.

 Mechanical dilation uses pressure to dilate your cervix, rather than medications.